Heat Alert Forecasting and Supporting Information

 The service uses information from the national “Hot weather planning advice forecast” service that is issued to public authorities and health professionals in Sussex by the Met Office.

-The forecasts are supported by information provided by Public Health England’s Heatwave Plan for England.
+The forecasts are supported by information provided by the UK Health Security Agency.
 The plan describes the heat-health watch system which operates in England from June to September each year.
 During this period, the Met Office may forecast heatwaves, as defined by forecasts of day (31°C) and night-time (16°C) temperatures and their duration, as set out below.

 * Older adults and children with heart or lung problems are at greater risk of symptoms developed as a result of severe hot weather.

-Summer preparedness runs from June to September when a Level 1 alert will be issued.
+Summer preparedness runs from June to September when a Green alert will be issued.

-The heatwave plan will remain at Level 1 unless a higher alert is triggered.
+The heatwave plan will remain at Green unless a higher alert is triggered.
 During the summer months, social and healthcare services need to ensure that awareness and background preparedness are maintained by implementing the measures set out in the heatwave plan.

 This is triggered as soon as the Met Office forecasts that there is a 60 per cent chance of temperatures being high enough on at least two consecutive days to have significant effects on health.
 This will normally occur 2 to 3 days before the event is expected.